What is Incentive Travel?

 - Actively Support the Travel Program: Continual reinforcement of the company’s commitment to the program is essential.
 Since anticipation increases motivation, executives and managers should promote the program throughout the year and find small but meaningful ways to recognize potential earners.
 Unveiling monthly rankings promotes friendly competitiveness while memorably debuting the new location is always a highlight at the annual meeting.

 - Design an Exciting, Motivational Getaway: Along with a desirable destination, you want to achieve a 30/70 percent balance between interactive company sessions and personal leisure time.
+So use a calendar to plan, but don’t push timelines on your employees.
 The getaway should feel like an award, not work, but employees resoundingly respond to team-building activities and sessions that teach new skills and inspire novel ideas.
 Earners are proud to receive public recognition and appreciate the time to network with other top performers.
 As the event hosts, the executive leadership should attend all events to express their appreciation, to gather feedback for areas of improvement or development and to further nurture relationships with their top performers.

 A perk for employees that’s better than cash